IBM/cloud-functions-workshops/101-workshop-nodejs/README.md

 # Welcome to the IBM Cloud Functions Introductory Workshop

-Hello future Serverless developers! 👋
+Hello future Serverless Developers! 👋

 _Welcome to the Introductory Workshop that is designed to teach you how to develop **serverless applications**, composed of loosely coupled microservice-like functions, using the [IBM Cloud Functions](https://cloud.ibm.com/functions) service which is based upon the [Apache OpenWhisk](https://openwhisk.apache.org/) open-source serverless platform._